syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 N> The framework number at the end of package name like, 35, 40, and 45, 451 is added.

-4. Find the installed Syncfusion Packages in the Directory location, of the solution file, of the created project (Syncfusion Packages).
+4.Find the installed Syncfusion Packages in the Directory location, of the solution file, of the created project (Syncfusion Packages).

 ## Install from Package Manager Console